Everything You Need To Know About Edibles

 How long do edibles take to kick in?
 How long does the high last?

 Not all edibles are made equal, unfortunately, some edibles take longer to kick-in than others.
-This is mainly due to the manufacturing process of making edible for example some manufacturers will use binding ingredients such as soy lecithin, which helps the THC molecules bind to the fat molecules in the oil during the infusion phase and other manufacturers might skip this step, conversely, affecting quality and bio-availability of their products.
+The reason for this is the manufacturing process of making edible for can vary for example some manufacturers will use binding ingredients such as soy lecithin, which helps the THC molecules bind to the fat molecules in the oil during the infusion phase and other manufacturers might skip this step, conversely, affecting quality and bio-availability of their products.

 Other factors that affect onset are metabolism, tolerance, daily cannabis use, stomach contents, and dose.